abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 ### What is an entanglement of the join quantum system?

 We can't always write a quantum state vector of multiple systems as a product of quantum state vectors of the individual systems(as a product state).
 When such a scenario happens we would say that quantum systems are entangled or correlated.
 Entanglement is important feature of quantum systems.
-We will see that it is a more complicated concept, when we learn about the more general description of the quantum information using the density matrix formulation.
+We will see that it is a more complicated concept when we learn about the more general description of the quantum information using the density matrix formulation.
 But in the quantum state vector description of the quantum information, the entanglement is equivalent to the correlation.

+> Note: Alternatively quantum entanglement can be defined as the non-classical correlation.
+So the classical correlation and quantum correlation are not the same.
+The quantum entanglement has its own properties which we couldn't find in the classical probabilistic systems.
+The quantum system differs in a way that if you apply some operation to one of the entangled systems, then the probability outcome of the other system(that is in entanglement) will also change as long as the operation doesn't destroy the entanglement itself.
+We will discuss about this further in the end of this blog and in future blogs.

 For example if we want to show that the quantum state vectors $|\psi_1\rangle$ and $|psi_2\rangle$ that corresponds to systems $X_1$ and $X_2$ in the example `Ex-2` are independent, then you have to show that $|\psi\rangle$ as a tensor product of two quantum state vectors $|\psi_1\rangle$ and $|\psi_2\rangle$.
 The following equation formalizes this condition.